arangodb/docs/3.11/aql/operations-replace.md

 If the RocksDB engine is used and intermediate commits are enabled, a query may execute intermediate transaction commits in case the running transaction (AQL query) hits the specified size thresholds.
-In this case, the query's operations carried out so far will be committed and not rolled back in case of a later abort/rollback.
+In this case, the query's operations carried out so far are committed and not rolled back in case of a later abort/rollback.
 That behavior can be controlled by adjusting the intermediate commit settings for the RocksDB engine.